 The data are presented as n (%) unless otherwise specified. bP < 0.01.
-1Hospitals admitting more than 20 gallbladder cancer patients per year; 2Combined liver wedge resection was performed in 2 patients who underwent cholecystectomy (Ch) because the tumor was on the liver bed; 3Nodal metastasis and number of examined nodes were different between the 2 groups because lymphadenectomy was not performed in the Ch group.
-Ch: Cholecystectomy; Ch + RL: Cholecystectomy combined with regional lymphadenectomy.
+1Hospitals admitting more than 20 gallbladder cancer patients per year; 2Combined liver wedge resection was performed in 2 patients who underwent cholecystectomy (Ch) because the tumor was on the liver bed; 3Nodal metastasis and number of examined nodes were different between the two groups because lymphadenectomy was not performed in the Ch group.
+Ch: Cholecystectomy; Ch + RL: Cholecystectomy combined with regional lymphadenectomy; SD: Standard deviation.

 Table 2 Association between surgery type and overall survival in T1b gallbladder cancer patients